Last updated in March 2018

 At the intergovernmental negotiations on development cooperation held in July 2017 in Berlin, the course was set for cooperation over the next two years (2017/2018).
 Funding worth 40.1 million euros was made available for bilateral measures under financial and technical cooperation.
 In addition, the two countries agreed on a debt swap worth 14.9 million euros, which Kyrgyzstan is required to direct towards development efforts in the country instead of towards servicing debt.

 Culture and education

 To promote the German language, Germany’s Central Agency for Schools Abroad (ZfA) and the Goethe-Institut are providing special assistance to a total of ten schools in various Kyrgyz cities, including through teachers seconded from Germany, as part of the Schools: Partners for the Future initiative (PASCH).

-At some of these schools, students can obtain the German Language Certificate II (DSD II).
+At eight of these schools, students can obtain the German Language Certificate I or II (DSD I or II).
 However, measures to promote German in Kyrgyzstan are meeting with growing difficulties.
 Due to the promotion and increasingly widespread use of the Kyrgyz language in teaching and the growing popularity of English at the country’s schools, the number of German learners is declining.

 Since 1998, there has been a German Reading Room at the National Library in Bishkek, co-managed by the Goethe-Institut in Almaty, Kazakhstan.
 Since 2000, there has also been a language learning centre coordinated by the Goethe-Institut in Almaty offering professional German language courses and further training for teachers throughout the country.
 There are also German Information Centres in Osh and Jalalabad.